coldshrine/study-notes/books/effective-java.md

 Avoid confusing choices of overloading.

 A safe, conservative policy is never to export two overloading with the same number of parameters.
 You can always give methods different names instead of overloading them.

+Do not overload methods to take different functional interfaces in the same argument position.